 Welcome to 1st Grade!

-Welcome to our Fantastic First Grade Classroom where your child will continue to develop a lifelong love of learning!
+Welcome to our Fantastic 1st Grade Classroom where your child will continue to develop a lifelong love of learning!

-My name is Peggy Kennel and I am in my ninth year at SFC, teaching fulltime for 7 years and 2 years of job sharing both kindergarten and 1st grade.
-I taught in the Michigan public schools for 10 years.
+My name is Peggy Kennel and I began teaching at SFC in 2003, teaching fulltime for 10 years and currently job-sharing in 1st grade.
+(I job-shared my first year here in Kindergarten.)
+Previously, I taught in the Michigan public schools for 10 years.
 I hold a Masters in Special Education-Learning Disabilities.

 - Prayer comes naturally; enjoys ceremony and ritual